 In addition, AmI needs to work reliably, within the constraints of the state-of-the-art technologies.
 Factors like accuracy, capacity and fail-safe measures for all the hardware and software components need to be taken into consideration.
 Recently, Microsoft’s Tay shows us how artificial intelligence (AI) can unexpectedly go rogue.
 We still have a lot of work to do in fully understanding how complex AI systems behave.

 3. Trust and Confidence

-Besides, AmI needs to gain confidence and trust of users before it will be widely adopted.
+Besides, AmI needs to gain the confidence and trust of users before it will be widely adopted.
 Andrew Ng, the former chief scientist at Baidu, said that AI is the new electricity.
 IoT infrastructure, that delivers AmI services, will be like the energy infrastructure.
-In order to gain confidence of the mass, AmI needs to place risk management, data security and system reliability as the top priorities.
+In order to gain the confidence of the masses, AmI needs to place risk management, data security, and system reliability as the top priorities.

 Privacy is also a big concern as Ambient Intelligence becomes more prevalent and powerful.
 The inherent nature AmI is the capability to uniquely identify and track people.
 We need to explicitly define privacy policies in public and private space to gain users’ trust.
 Businesses will need to be open about the extent of AmI capabilities deployed in their properties.